WoWAnalyzer/server/README.md

 Otherwise either run `docker-compose up -d database` to start a Docker database (__recommended__) or install [MariaDB](https://downloads.mariadb.org/).

 #### Dev server
-1. Install dependencies: `npm install`
+1. Install dependencies: `yarn`
-2. Fire her up: `npm start`
+2. Fire her up: `yarn start`

 Now the development server is available at http://localhost:3001.
 It will recompile automatically but not refresh.

 #### Installing new dependencies
-- `npm install --save new-dependency` for a production dependency
+- `yarn add new-dependency` for a production dependency
-- `npm install --save-dev new-dependency` for a development dependency
+- `yarn add -D new-dependency` for a development dependency

 ### Docker